Franklin, Tennessee

-Franklin is a city in and county seat of Williamson County, Tennessee, United States.
+Franklin is a city in and the county seat of Williamson County, Tennessee, United States.
 About 21 mi south of Nashville, it is one of the principal cities of the Nashville metropolitan area and Middle Tennessee.
 As of 2020, its population was 83,454.
-It is the seventh-largest city in Tennessee.
-Franklin is known to be the home of many celebrities, mostly country music stars.
+It is the seventh-most populous city in Tennessee.

 The city developed on both sides of the Harpeth River, a tributary of the Cumberland River.
 In the 19th century, Franklin (as the county seat) was the trading and judicial center for primarily rural Williamson County and remained so well into the 20th century as the county remained rural and agricultural in nature.

 Since 1980, areas of northern Franklin have been developed for residential and related businesses, in addition to modern service industries.
 The population has increased rapidly as growth moved in all directions from the core.
 Despite recent growth and development, Franklin is noted for its many older buildings and neighborhoods, which are protected by city ordinances.

 History

+The area was home to seven Native American tribes.

 18th century

 The City of Franklin was founded October 26, 1799, by Abram Maury Jr. (1766–1825).
 Later a state senator, he is buried with his family in the current Founders Pointe neighborhood.
 Maury named the town after national founding father Benjamin Franklin.

 Ewen Cameron built a log house in 1798, the first in the new settlement.
 Cameron was born February 23, 1768, in Bogallan, Ferintosh, Scotland.
 He emigrated to Virginia in 1785 and came to Tennessee shortly after it was admitted to the Union.
 Cameron died on February 28, 1846, after living 48 years in the same house.
 He and his second wife, Mary, were buried in the old City Cemetery.
-Some of his descendants continue to live in Franklin.

 19th century

 This area is part of Middle Tennessee, and farmers prospered in the pre-Civil War years, with the cultivation of tobacco and hemp as commodity crops, and raising of livestock.

 During the Civil War, Tennessee was occupied by Union troops from 1862.
 Franklin was the site of a major battle in the Franklin–Nashville Campaign.
 The Second Battle of Franklin was fought on November 30, 1864, resulting in almost 10,000 casualties (killed, wounded, captured, and missing).
 Forty-four buildings were temporarily converted to use as field hospitals.
 The Carter, Carnton, and the Lotz houses from this era are still standing and are among the city's numerous examples of period architecture.

+After the Civil War, slavery was abolished and the franchise was extended to African-American men.
+Most joined the Republican Party, which had gained their freedom.